ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/custom-beagle-navigation-controller.md

 The method `serverDrivenStateDidChange()` is the entry point to handle screen state changes.

-The default implementation shows an "ActivityIndicator" when the screen is loading and does nothing.
-When an error happens, you can override this method to handle errors properly.
+The default implementation shows an "ActivityIndicator" when the screen is loading and shows an default error view that handles error and retry.

-When overriding, if you want to preserve loading behavior, a "super" implementation should be called or you can customize a loading behavior by yourself.
+When overriding, if you want to preserve loading behavior, a "super" implementation should be called or you can customize a loading and handle error behavior by yourself.

 ## Parameters